RockiRider/vite-plugin-posthog/packages/vite-plugin-posthog/README.md

 - No need to wrap your app in a `<PosthogProvider />` component
 - Easy to get started with, just add it to your `vite.config.js` file
 - Easily turn off tracking in development mode
+- Additional Hooks and Components to get you up and running quickly

 ## Installation